ericoporto/ags-manual-wiki/DistGame.md

 ### Custom icon

-If you wish, you can use your own custom icon when you build a Windows EXE file.
-To do this, simply place your icon in your game's folder, and name it USER.ICO.
-Then, load the editor and save the game.
+You can use your own custom icon for the game.exe when you build a Windows EXE file.
+To do this, simply place your icon in your gameproject's folder, and name it USER.ICO.
+Then, open the project in the editor and compile the game.

 *NOTE: The icon **must** be a proper Windows .ICO file, **not** just a renamed BMP file.
-Icon editors, such as AX-Icons from https://www.axialis.com/, will convert it for you.*
+Icon editors, such as AX-Icons from https://www.axialis.com/, GIMP or IrfanView, will convert any image for you.*

-You can also have a custom icon for the Setup program generated.
-To do so, create your icon as above but name it **setup.ico** in the game folder.
+You can also have a custom icon for the Setup program.
+To do so, create your icon as above but name it **setup.ico** in the game project folder.

 ### Splash screen

 You can make a "Loading..." style splash screen to be displayed while your game starts up.
-To do so, simply save the image as **preload.pcx** (must be the same resolution and color depth as the game) in the game folder, and build the game.
+To do so, simply save the image as **preload.pcx** (must be the same resolution and color depth as the game) in the game project folder, and build the game.
 It should then display while the game is loading.

 ---